dudeletslive/Elements/README.md

 I wanted to make this as simple as possible though there is still some setup.

-If you just want to use Elements as is, you can ditch the sass foler, though it is great for fast customization.
+If you just want to use Elements as is, you can ditch the sass foler, though it is great for customization.
+Also this trhing is built on susy and 100% ready for you to drop your own sections and *elements* in, and nest grids until your heart is content.

 #Shut up!
-Lets just use it!
+Show me how to use it!

 1. Open the zipped file.
 2. Place the elements folder into the root of your project.